aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/200-lab-02-resources.md

 You can use the AWS CLI to query the AWS Systems Manager Parameter Store.

-Below is an example of how to get the latest Amazon Linux 2 AMI ID in London region.
+Below is an example of how to get the latest Amazon Linux 2 AMI ID.

 ```bash
 aws ssm get-parameters \